Nico-Rojas/data_viz_2021/week02/week02_tasection.md

 #### We found a pattern we want to emphasize: {.exercise2}
 Blacks and Hispanics are less likely to die because of a suicide compare to the rest of the gun related-deaths.

-#### Let's list all the reasons why it still is different get the information we want from it:
+#### Let's list all the reasons why it still difficult to get the information we want:

-- There is NA category for missing values has very few values.
+- There is an NA category for missing values that has very few values.
 (How do we know?)
 - Helping the audience:
   * Race ordering is alphabetical.
 We are not "making it easier for the audience" to compare between races.
   * Intent ordering is alphabetical.
 We are not "making it easier for the audience" to compare between intents.
-- The legend "Intent", the title "race" and the title "count" seems unnecessary.
+- The legend "Intent", the title "race" and the title "count" seem unnecessary.
 - The labels in the bottom are unreadable
-- Suicides and "less likely" are not emphasized compared to the other types of intents.
+- "Suicides" and "less likely" are not emphasized compared to the other types of intents.
 - Can we make some tweaks to make the visualization more: "1) Trustful 2) Functional 3) Beautiful 4) Insightful"?

 ####